 County Fairs throughout Pennsylvania

-July kicks off county fair season in Pennsylvania and there are many great fairs going on in every corner of the state.
+July kicks off the county fair season in PA, and there are many great fairs going on in every corner of the state.
 Instead of picking just one, I thought I’d feature all of them.
 These fairs are a great way to not only get a better understanding of an area’s culture, but also to try some delicious food, ride some rides, enjoy great entertainment, and much more.

 Do you know of a great event happening in Pennsylvania in July?
 Let us know in the comments section below!